deepakkum21/Python/PythonCore/3 math_module.md

 ## Import
 1. import math
 2. import math as m
-3. from math import sqrt
+3. from math import sqrt, floor
 4. from math import sqrt as s

+### dir()
+1. dir() : returns list of all members of current module
+2. dir(moduleName) : returns list of all members of the specified module

 ## Imp math module constant
 - pi